Work-life balance is achievable but not in the way you think

 This is your self-audit.
 Where are you strongest?
 Which muscles need more work?

-N — Nourishment Are your relationships actually feeding you?
 What is the quality of your personal and professional connections?
 Do you have a workplace culture that sustains instead of drains you?
+Do you have a good social support network?

-Remember, life is not meant to be a balancing act, it’s a journey to be enjoyed.
+Remember, life is not meant to be a balancing act, it’s a wondrous journey to be embraced.

 With love, Tiffany x